Short rank-metric codes and scattered subspaces: Introduction

-A linear rank metric code ${\cal C} \subseteq V$ of length $n$, dimension $k$ and minimum distance $d$, is referred in the literature as to an $[n,k,d]_{q^m/q}$ code, or as to an $[n,k]_{q^m/q}$ code, depending on weather the minimum distance is known or not.
+A linear rank-metric code ${\cal C} \subseteq \F_{q^m}^n$ of length $n$, dimension $k$ and minimum distance $d$, is referred in the literature as to an $[n,k,d]_{q^m/q}$ code, or as to an $[n,k]_{q^m/q}$ code, depending on whether the minimum distance is known or not.
+These parameters are related by an inequality, which is known as the Singleton-like bound.
+Precisely, if $\cC$ is an $[n,k,d]_{q^m/q}$ code, then